32E Civil Engineer

 Upon Commissioning

 New 32E officers enter as O-1 2d Lt and begin learning civil engineer squadron operations immediately.
 Early credibility comes from understanding the mission fast enough to make sound decisions around infrastructure, safety, and readiness without getting in the way of experienced NCOs and civilians.
+The fastest way to damage your standing as a new lieutenant is to issue guidance on a technical matter you do not understand yet.
+The fastest way to build it is to ask good questions, learn the systems, and back your NCOs when they are right.

 Work Environment